webplate/astrini-website/about.md

 Linked projects
 ---------------

 You should also check-out our other projects on [cognitive astronomy](https://cognitiveastronomy.scicog.fr/).
-Don't miss the [Chronogeoscope](https://cognitiveastronomy.scicog.fr/astrini/), an educationnal tool to explain the link between time and place on a clock.
+Don't miss the [Chronogeoscope](https://cognitiveastronomy-app.scicog.fr/), an educational tool to explain the link between time and place on a clock.

 Foundations
 ===========